Full width project banner image

 Tips: Get everything in writing.
 Request a copy of the Draft Contract from the Agent and ask your solicitor to review it if you are not comfortable paying the holding deposit.

-Checklist of useful item when you identify a potential property
+Checklist of items to review when you identify a potential property

 • Contact Agent for a quick discussion of project backstory.